abhikuchibhotla/ComputingStudio2_WildlifeDetection/w12assignmentTask3/READMEw12.md

 A Streamlit research demo that pits a custom wildlife-aware ADAS pipeline against a stock **Alpamayo-1.5-10B** multimodal baseline on identical road images.
 Built to show that a composed pipeline — specialist detector + monocular depth + VLM reasoning — outperforms a general-purpose driving VLM on Australian wildlife hazard detection.

+These models may be difficult to run on lower-memory consumer GPUs.

+If the full local stack cannot run on your hardware, the following components may be replaced with:

+- Hugging Face-hosted inference endpoints

+- smaller quantised local models

+- alternative multimodal reasoning models

 ---

 ## Pipeline